Benchmarking LLMs' Mathematical Reasoning with Unseen Random Variables Questions: Abstract

 \section{Abstract}

-Recent studies have raised significant concerns regarding the reliability of current mathematics benchmarks, highlighting issues such as simplistic design and potential data contamination.
+Recent studies have raised significant concerns regarding the reliability of current mathematical benchmarks, highlighting key limitations such as simplistic design and potential data contamination that undermine evaluation accuracy.
 Consequently, developing a reliable benchmark that effectively evaluates large language models' (LLMs) genuine capabilities in mathematical reasoning remains a critical challenge.
 To address these concerns, we propose \textbf{\textsc{RV-Bench}}, a novel evaluation methodology for \textbf{\textsc{Bench}}marking LLMs with \textbf{\textsc{R}}andom \textbf{\textsc{V}}ariables in mathematical reasoning.
-Specifically, we build question-generating functions to produce random variable questions (RVQs), whose background content mirrors original benchmark problems, but with randomized variable combinations, rendering them ``unseen'' to LLMs.
+Specifically, we develop question-generating functions to produce random variable questions (RVQs), whose background content mirrors the original benchmark problems, but with randomized variable combinations, rendering them ``unseen'' to LLMs.
 Models must completely understand the inherent question pattern to correctly answer RVQs with diverse variable combinations.
 Thus, an LLMs' genuine reasoning capability is reflected through its accuracy and robustness on \textsc{RV-Bench}.
 We conducted extensive experiments on over 30 representative LLMs across more than 1,000 RVQs.
-Our findings propose that LLMs exhibit a proficiency imbalance between encountered and ``unseen'' data distributions.
-Furthermore, \textsc{RV-Bench} reveals that proficiency generalization across similar mathematical reasoning tasks is limited, but we verified it can still be effectively elicited through test-time scaling.
+Our findings reveal that LLMs exhibit a proficiency imbalance between encountered and ``unseen'' data distributions.
+Furthermore, \textsc{RV-Bench} reveals that proficiency generalization across similar mathematical reasoning tasks is limited, but we verified that it can still be effectively elicited through test-time scaling.